vtlanglois/Exercise-05c-Lighting/README.md

 # Exercise-05c-Lighting
 Exercise for MSCH-C220, 2 November 2021

+A demonstration of this exercise is available at [https://youtu.be/i13v3jhP3qY](https://youtu.be/i13v3jhP3qY)

 The purpose of this exercise is for you to explore 3D lighting and camera movement in Godot.
 There are many steps, and some of the concepts are a little complicated, so I would recommend that you stop and test frequently.
 I will try to be as clear as possible.

 This exercise is loosely based on the How to light a 3d scene in Godot (3d tutorial) by GDQuest.
 The YouTube video is